 DIY Cat Wand

 You probably already know that cats love chasing after wand toys.
-The thing is they get destroyed quickly, and you end up buying one after another.
+The thing is they get destroyed quickly, and you end up buying one after another and cleaning up your cat’s mess.
 Stop the spending cycle with this simple DIY cat wand project that you can make with stuff lying around the house.
-Plus, check out these pet cleaning tips you should know.

 To begin, drill a small hole about 1 inch down from the top of a dowel.
 Use this hole to string a piece of brightly colored twine through and secure one end with several knots.
 Leave an excess amount of twine, about 10-12 inches, so that you can tie fabric scraps and jingle bells to the end.